cchristoffer/BlogAPI/README.md

 # BlogAPI
-Simple API for blog and development portfolio with user authentication and authorization.
+Simple but robust API for blogging and portfolio with user authentication and authorization.
+Done with focus on error handling and security.

 ## Table of contents